L4COUR/L4COUR_Max-Patchers/Max Projects/05_Max8 - Adafruit AMG8833 Thermal Camera Heatmap Jitter/readme.md

 ## Adafruit AMG8833 Setup

 In order to use the max-patch, you must first start by following adafruits guide, in order to setup the camera with an arduino.
-This involves constructing the circuit below.
+This involves constructing the circuit below. it is very important that the camera is positioned acording to the schematic, with the name "AMG8833" facing your to your right.

 <img src="./media/Adafruit AMG8833 connected to Arduino.png" alt="Schematic" style="zoom: 100%;" />